-As you take your passengers, or pax, where they need to go, you'll discover that every one of them has their own secrets to tell or for you to uncover.
+As you take your passengers, or pax, where they need to go, you'll discover that every one of them has their secrets to tell or for you to uncover.
 You'll also need to find out what happened to Savy, Lina's best friend.
-Behind all of this is the continual tension of maintaining your perfect driver rating to stay on the road.
+Behind all this is the continual tension of maintaining your perfect driver rating to stay on the road.

 The Room Two+